How to Use Social Engineering to Improve Your Sales Strategy

-This is hard for business leaders to believe – in the world of video conferencing, A.I., and the latest-and-greatest social media platform, one of the best tools for selling right now is the phone.
+This is hard for business leaders to believe as they chart their sales strategy – in the world of video conferencing, A.I., and the latest-and-greatest social media platform, one of the best tools for selling right now is the phone.

 Yes, the phone!

 And, I agree – engaging prospects in the opening call can be a challenge, even for the best sales professionals in the best of times.

 My colleague, Art Sobczak, is renowned for teaching sales professionals how to eliminate the fear, failure, and rejection so they can sell more by phone – without sounding like some cheesy salesperson.

 I highly recommend that you get his book for your sales leaders and salespeople: Smart Calling.

 Art has just updated the Third Edition with post-COVID 19 methods for gaining new customers, following up and closing deals, and tons of stories from the field.
 When you order now – Art will give your sales leader and/or salespeople his online Smart Calling Companion Course (a $197 value) loaded with audio, video, lists, interviews, and resources that complement each chapter – free!
 Order the book, then go to Art’s page to register for your instant, free access.

 To give you a feel for Art’s honest, modern methods, I’m sharing his article on how to gather critical sales intel …enjoy!
 Feel free to share with your sales leaders and salespeople.

 Buyers today expect salespeople to have done their research.
 They don’t have time to respond to generic “pitch” messages, or engage with someone who only wants to sell his stuff.